It’s the age of digital transformation. Businesses have to consistently update their processes to adapt to constant change. But adapt how?

 As a starting point, you have to stay relevant and build a presence where your audience is—online.
 SEO marketing is one of the most effective digital marketing strategies you can use to improve your online visibility and reach more leads.

-It is hard to assess or even prepare for these kinds of algorithm changes, particularly when Google is not always eager to go into detail about the scope of its updates and how they will affect your site performance.
-But, what we know is that it can impact your rankings, traffic, and ultimately, revenue.
-As an SEO expert in the Philippines, we want to make sure that you’re on the right side of the update.
+Honestly, it is hard to assess or even prepare for these kinds of algorithm changes, particularly when Google is not always eager to go into detail about the scope of its updates and how they will affect your site performance.
+But what we know is that it can impact your rankings, traffic, and, ultimately, revenue.
+As an SEO expert in the Philippines, we want to make sure site owners are on the right side of the update.

 What is a Google Broad Core Update?